SKS685/OS-FileSystem/README.md

 ## Known Limitations & TODOs

-- **Root directory is not populated.** `sys_open` currently returns `-1` for any path because the root inode and directory structure are not written during `fs_format`.
-The next logical step is to implement root directory initialization (creating `.` and `..` entries, allocating the root inode with inode number 2 following ext convention).

 - **No persistence across runs.** The disk image is re-formatted on every boot.
 Persistence would require skipping the format step when a valid magic number is detected in the superblock.

 - **Single-threaded VFS.** The per-vnode `pthread_rwlock_t` protects individual file access, but the vnode cache and fd table use a single global mutex.
 A sharded lock design would improve scalability under heavy concurrent load.

-- **No directory creation syscall.** `sys_mkdir` and related directory management syscalls are not yet implemented.